 On the Account Settings page, you will see a button “Transfer Account” -- you will need to know your V1 login to transfer your account information from V1.

-Placing in 1st, 2nd, or 3rd in shows will earn you reputation points or RP.
+Placing in 1st, 2nd, or 3rd in shows or breeding a 6 excellent foal will earn you reputation points.

-EXP is gained by showing/training/breeding your horses.
-While you only gain 1 EXP for each training and breeding, you can earn more EXP per show if your horse beats other horses.
+EXP is gained by showing, training, breeding, or manually caring for your horses.
+While you only gain 1 EXP for each training, breeding, and manual care, you can earn more EXP per show if your horse beats other horses.
 For example, a horse placing 1/20 will earn you 20 EXP while a horse placing last will only earn you 1 EXP.